ahmedbenaw/FobesGuardInvest/README.md

 # FobesGuardInvest
- Fraud Detection Dashboard will provide VC and Angel Investors with a comprehensive and data-driven tool to evaluate the trustworthiness of founders.
+Oh sure, because what every VC and Angel Investor really needs is yet another flashy dashboard to help them blindly trust every founder they meet.
+Who needs critical thinking when you have a "comprehensive" tool to do all the work for you?
+So why don’t we just roast them!?
 # Disclaimer:
-**This product documentation manual and all included code pieces are subject to contributors' review and/or optimization.**
+**This product documentation manual and all included code pieces are definitely not open for any form of review or optimization by contributors because who needs that anyway?**

-**The Product back story resulted from a "satirical joke" that was proven by research and the discussion between me, a Data Scientist friend of mine, and a VC GP.**
+**The Product back story was clearly crafted from a "serious life lesson" proven by the most trivial research and a deep conversation amongst me, an esteemed Data Scientist friend, and an absolutely uninterested VC GP.**

-**While the product itself and that repo fall under Boost Software license 1.0.**
+**As for the product and its repo, they are definitely not under Boost Software License 1.0—who needs legal frameworks when you have chaos?**

-**Invitations for contributions are open for  whoever wanna join for the love of a good "Data Meme"!**
+**Contributions are totally closed for anyone who isn’t absolutely devoted to a "Data Meme" that nobody cares about!**

 # Product Requirments (PRD)

 **Proposed PRD for Fraud Detection Dashboard**